 The school setting, program, or location setting is also recommended.

 For adolescents, medication (with adolescent approval) and behavioral therapy are recommended, but a combination of both is preferable.

 Using diets to treat children with ADHD has been a popular and attractive solution since the 1920s.
 These treatments are controversial because there is not enough empirical evidence to support their effectiveness.

-Conclusive results are difficult to obtain due to flaws in the study designs.
+Conclusive results are challenging to obtain due to flaws in the study designs.
 Also, children may have different food sensitivities and intolerances.

-Common dietary interventions include additive-free diet (eg, artificial flavors and colors), sugar elimination diet, food allergies and sensitivities elimination diet, and fatty acid supplement diet.
+Common dietary interventions include an additive-free diet (e.g., artificial flavors and colors), a sugar elimination diet, food allergies and sensitivities elimination diet, and a fatty acid supplement diet.

-Only through testing error can parents determine whether a certain diet is suitable for their children.
-But it is important to do it under the guidance of nutritionists to ensure that the diet is balanced and meets the needs of your growing child.
+Parents can determine whether a specific diet is suitable for their children through testing errors.
+But it is essential to do it under the guidance of nutritionists to ensure that the diet is balanced and meets the needs of your growing child.

 Safety in drug treatment